axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/toggle-switch/README.md

 ### active

-The Boolean attribute `active` sets the active/inactive state.
+The Boolean attribute `active` sets the visual state of the toggle switch to active, if true, and inactive otherwise.

 ### disabled

-The Boolean attribute `disabled` disables the toggle switch natively.
+The Boolean attribute `disabled`, when true, disables the toggle switch natively.

 ### onChange

 The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.

+The callback function signature is `callBackFunction(nativeChangeEvent)`.

+## Events

+A `change` event is fired on the component itself.
+The event bubbles and is cancellable.
+Its `detail` property contains this object: `{active}`, where the meaning of active is as defined above for the same-named property.